matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 clients (mautrix-go, mautrix-python and matrix-rust-sdk) would have failed to parse the above JSON if they encountered it without first being updated.

+### Drop receipts with missing order information

+In the case where a server has a receipt to send to the client, but does not have the event to which it refers, and therefore cannot find its order, we proposed above that the server should hold the receipt until it has the relevant event, and send it then.

+Alternatively, we could simply never send the receipt under these circumstances.
+We believe that this is reasonable because it is not expected to happen for the user's own events, which are the most critical to provide accurate read receipts, and implementing the "hold and send later" strategy may cause extra work for the server for little practical gain.

 ## Security considerations

 None highlighted so far.